-The Upper Midwest Emmy® Chapter/Foundation can help you pay for some of your school tuition
+The Foundation of the Upper Midwest Emmy® Chapter can help students pay for some of their post-secondary school tuition

 We offer $1,500 student scholarships to be used for tuition & books.

-Scholarships are open to high school seniors and college/university sophomores & juniors or graduate students living or attending school in the five-state area served by the Upper Midwest Foundation of the National Academy of Television Arts and Sciences.
+Scholarships are open to high school seniors and college/university sophomores & juniors or graduate students living or attending school in the five-state area served by the Upper Midwest Chapter region of the National Academy of Television Arts & Sciences.

 You may also email materials to info@midwestemmys.org.

-The National Academy of Television Arts & Sciences – Upper Midwest Foundation is committed to helping the next generation of media professionals.
+The Foundation of Upper Midwest Chapter of NATAS is committed to helping the next generation of media professionals.

 We offer scholarships to high school and college/university media students.
 We can’t do it without your help!